iarlina007/New_Hello_World/README.md

-# IMAGE-CLASSISICATION using CIFAR-10 DATSETS
+# IMAGE-CLASSISICATION using CIFAR-10 DATSET

-code written in python
+#All pipeline will be describe in detail.

 work in progress..